Differentiation of Linear Optical Circuits: Introduction

 Variational methods for quantum optimization \cite{cerezo_variational_2021} have unified several approaches in the fields of quantum chemistry \cite{grimsley_adaptive_2019}, combinatorial optimization \cite{amaro_filtering_2022} and machine learning \cite{benedetti_parameterized_2019}.
 In this framework, the objective function that needs to be optimised is defined in terms of the expectation values of observables over a parametrised quantum circuit \cite{cerezo_variational_2021}.
-It is then useful to compute the gradients of these expectation values, as they allow to update the parameters and make the model converge in data-driven tasks.
-Since these gradients are classically hard to approximate, we need a method for computing them --- in-situ --- by sampling from a quantum computer.
-The problem of computing gradients in-situ has been solved for qubit circuits with the parameter-shift rule \cite{mitarai_quantum_2018, schuld_evaluating_2019}.
-It has also been solved for Gaussian quatum gates \cite{schuld_evaluating_2019}, and for classical photonic circuits \cite{hughes_training_2018}.
-We consider the same problem discrete-variable photonic quantum circuits including boson sampling devices.
+It is then useful to compute the gradients of these expectation values, as they allow us to update the parameters and make the model converge in practical tasks.
+Since these gradients are in general hard to estimate classically, we need a method for computing them --- in-situ --- by sampling from a quantum computer.
+The problem of computing gradients on quantum hardware has received considerable attention in the qubit setting \cite{mitarai_quantum_2018, schuld_evaluating_2019}.
+We consider the same problem for discrete-variable photonics: linear optical circuits equipped with number-resolving detectors and arbitrary initial states of finitely many photons.